rosell-dk/webp-express/README.md

 I am btw considering making an option to have the plugin redirect to the webp instead of serving immediately.
 That would remove the apparent mismatch between file extension and content type header.
 However, the cost of doing that will be an extra request for each image, which means extra time and worse performance.
 I believe you'd be ill advised to use that option, so I guess I will not implement it.
 But perhaps you have good reasons to use it?
 If you do, please let me know!

 ### I am on NGINX / OpenResty
+The easy solution is simply to use the plugin in "CDN friendly" mode, do a bulk conversion (takes care of converting existing images) and activate the "Convert on upload" option (takes care of converting new images in the media library).

+This however does not cover images in external CSS and images being dynamically added with javascript.
+And it does not handle new theme images.

-It is possible to make WebP Express work on NGINX, but it requires manually inserting redirection rules in the NGINX configuration file (nginx.conf or the configuration file for the site, found in `/etc/nginx/sites-available`).
+To get this working, requires manually inserting redirection rules in the NGINX configuration file (nginx.conf or the configuration file for the site, found in `/etc/nginx/sites-available`).

 There are two different approaches to achieve the redirections.
 One based on *rewrite* and one based on *try_files*.
 As *try_files* performs best, I shall recommend that.